 Meeting the above criteria does not guarantee entry into an Honours Program.
 All applications will be assessed on an individual basis by the appropriate Honours Convenor for suitability.

 If you are interested, please contact the relevant Honours Convenor to start a conversation about Honours and whether it is a challenge that you would like to pursue.

 Please note if you are applying for entry into Honours in Music then you may have to attend an audition.
 This will be advised by us once we have received your application.

 ** Bachelor of Media (Hons) is available to students who have completed the Bachelor of Media (or approved equivalent) to an appropriate standard.

 Entry Requirements of an Arts Honours Program for Non-Arts Students:

 For any non-Arts student who is interested in applying for an Arts honours program, you are required to complete 24 units or equivalent of an Arts major in the same discipline area of your intended honours studies.
 The 24 units must comprise a maximum of 6 units at Level I, 6 units at Level II and 6 units at Level III, plus mandatory completion of the relevant 6-unit capstone course.

 How to apply

-Students who are identified as high-performing third-year undergraduate arts students are invited to submit an expression of interest form.
-If you don't receive an invitation, you are still welcome to submit an expression of interest.
+Students who are identified as high-performing third-year undergraduate arts students are invited to submit an Honours assessment form.
+If you don't receive an invitation, you are still welcome to submit an application.